nautobot/nautobot-plugin-ssot-aci/README.md

 # Nautobot SSoT for Cisco ACI

-The Single Source of Truth (SSoT) Plugin for [Nautobot](https://github.com/nautobot/nautobot) provides the ability to synchronize objects from a Cisco ACI fabric to Nautobot.
+This Single Source of Truth (SSoT) Plugin for [Nautobot](https://github.com/nautobot/nautobot) provides the ability to synchronize objects from a Cisco ACI fabric to Nautobot.
 It eliminates the need to manually enter information in Nautobot that is present in the Cisco APIC controller, such as device model/serial numbers, Leaf/Spine/Controller IP addressing, and more.
 Below is the list of items that are currently synchronized:

 | **ACI**                                       	| **Nautobot**                  	|
 |-----------------------------------------------	|-------------------------------	|